 Our board-certified doctors are experts in their specialty and/or sub-specialty of pediatric medicine.
 This means they have gone through intensive training and passed all tests required to achieve this highest level of certification.
 In addition to completing years of school and residencies, and passing medical exams required by the state of Colorado, our board-certified doctors must also stay up to date on new techniques, science and technology.

-We have over 1,000 pediatric experts
+We have more than 2,000 pediatric experts

 Pediatric experts are doctors who train in pediatrics after medical school and get additional training in a sub-specialty, such as infectious disease, surgery or neurology.
 This adds up to six or more years of post-graduate medical education specific to children.
 And it’s not just our doctors who have years of training.
 Take comfort in the fact that many of our nurses, nurse practitioners, physician assistants, technicians, social workers, child life specialists and counselors are also specifically trained in pediatrics.
 Just ask.
 Most of our caregivers have years of formal training in children’s health in addition to a general medical education.
 Learn why kids need a children's hospital.